People

 Head of the TrEnD Laboratory

 Morten is an evolutionary biologist and was recruited in mid-2020 to lead the TrEnD Lab.
 He obtained a PhD from Canterbury University, New Zealand in 2011 and then established himself as a group leader at Centre for GeoGenetics (University of Copenhagen, Denmark).
 He has a background in ancient DNA (aDNA) research, working primarily on population genetics of extinct megafauna and ancient humans, and aDNA method development.
 Although Morten is still engaged in ancient DNA projects, most of his current research revolves around molecular evolution, population genetics and conservation genetics – with a particular passion for reptiles and amphibians.
-His vision for the TrEnD Lab is to practice a holistic form of molecular ecology by merging eDNA, aDNA and genomic disciplines.
+Our vision in TrEnD Lab is to practice a holistic form of molecular ecology by merging eDNA, aDNA and genomic disciplines.
 While based at Curtin University, Allentoft maintains a fractional affiliation with University of Copenhagen, ensuring a strong collaborative connection across the two continents.

 Associate Professor Zoe Richards